zurutech/zurutech.github.io/_posts/2020-09-08-continuous-integration-with-unreal-engine-4.md

 ## Executors for UE4 projects

-[Unreal Engine](https://www.unrealengine.com/en-US/) is a cross platform game engine, quoting the official website:
+[Unreal Engine](https://www.unrealengine.com/en-US/) is a cross-platform game engine, quoting the official website:

 > Unreal Engine is the world’s most open and advanced real-time 3D creation tool.
 Continuously evolving to serve not only its original purpose as a state-of-the-art game engine, today it gives creators across industries the freedom and control to deliver cutting-edge content, interactive experiences, and immersive virtual worlds.